ilrg/ilrg.github.io/Pages/OCC/CertificateProduction/Annex_Production.md

 ![CertificateTwentyFive](CertificateAssets/CertificateTwentyFive.png)

 ### Parties Information
-- Use the 'Add Attribute Table' tool and click and drag to create the table
+- Use the 'Add Attribute Table' tool and click and drag to create the table.
-- Set the following in the 'Item Properties' panel
+- Set the following in the 'Item Properties' panel:
     - Source: Relation Children
-        - this relation was set up in a previous step
+        - This relation was set up in a previous step.
     - Relation: parties_join
     - Filter with: ``` "party_role" = 'Landowner' ```